Religion in Kurdistan: Sunni Islam

 Sunni Islam among Kurds is characterized by a strong overtone of mysticism and its scholars’ affiliation with Sufi orders.
 In Kurdish society these constitute a hierarchical system, in which the leaders (sheikh) deploy their influence onto the localities through their deputies (khalifa), who mediate between sheikhs and common people.
 Today, Naqshbandiya and Qadiriyya are the most active tariqas.
 These tariqas had produced numbers of significant figures in the early history of Kurdish nationalist movement, including Mahmud Barzanji of Qadiriyyah, and Sheikh Said and Sheikh Ubeydullah of Naqshbandiyyah.
 Strong influences of sheikhs in the late 19th and the early 20th centuries were attributed to the Ottoman administrative reforms and the defense against the intrusion of Christian missionaries.

 Modern political development among Sunni Muslim Kurds varies throughout the state to which they belong.
 In Turkey, Said Nursi exerted major influence.
 Nursi devoted himself to intellectual development.
 This became the basis of the Nur Movement which espoused Islamic Modernism, mysticism, compatibility with modern science and tolerance.
 The Nur movement garnered several million followings in the mid 20th century.
 The group fragmented substantially in the 1970s and 1980s, resulting in offshoots such as the Gülen movement.

 Shia Islam

 There is a minority of Twelver Shi'i Muslims in southern parts of Kurdistan in Kermanshah province, Khanaqin, Mandali, and Ilam province.
 The proportion of Kurds who ascribe to Twelverism is potentially up to 15%.

-Alevism
+Historically, there was also a small community of Zaydi Kurds.

 An Alevi community mostly live in north western parts of Kurdistan.
 They are mostly concentrated in Tunceli Province.

+Influence on Kurdish identity

+While studying youth religiosity in Iraqi Kurdistan, Kurdish sociologist Ibrahim Sadiq Malazada through his 2021 empirical research estimates the religious youth to stand at around 50%, or roughly half, noting that the rise of the Islamic State has had no real impact (with 8-9% decreasing their religiosity but 7% increasing due to ISIS), while COVID-19 instead strengthened religiosity (as 29% consider it "a divine test for society"), Malazada concluding that the "religious identity among youth in Kurdistan tended to be stable and that there has been no significant change in the religious tendencies of young people."
+As per the same research, 30% of the young Kurds consider their religious identity as being as important as their national identity, 29% consider their religious identity to be more important while 7% consider religion as "the only remaining source of pride."

+There are also concerns about youth radicalization because of the worsening socio-economic conditions in Iraqi Kurdistan, even though they go for a quietist form of Salafism, often favored by the local parties in order to reduce the influence of Muslim Brotherhood–affiliated groups, instead of the more violent and revolutionary Salafi jihadism.
+Salafism among Kurds is a phenomenon going beyond the youth in Iraqi Kurdistan.